 Always designed with a specific purpose in mind, we consider Arc’teryx as the outdoor industry’s equivalent to Tesla Motors.
 Both create super high-end products where every detail has a purpose.
 If they’re going to make something, they go all in, and are willing to buck industry trends in the process.
 The Arc'teryx Cerium LT Down Hoody is no exception.
 It’s a premium down jacket that is super warm for its weight, thoughtfully designed, and beautifully constructed.
 Below we break down the Cerium's warmth, durability, sizing and fit, and how it stacks up in a comparison table.
-And check out our article on the best down jackets for a complete look at the market.
+And check out our articles on the best down jackets and best midlayers for a complete look at the market.

 The Arc'teryx Cerium LT uses a unique hybrid insulation with high quality down fill around the core and synthetic fill under the arms, around the sleeves, and along the shoulders.
 Thankfully, Arc'teyx's decision to use this mixture in no way sacrifices the plush warmth down jackets are well known for.
 In testing we found it provides very similar levels of warmth to the Ultralight Hoody from Patagonia and is more insulated than the popular Mountain Hardwear Ghost Whisperer.